fengjixuchui/EAC-Emulator/README.md

 # use any hooking LIBARY that needs .text / .data or that uses Detours

-I mainly use for Rust and EFT
+Mainly tested on Rust and EFT

-Example image
 ![image](https://user-images.githubusercontent.com/75455555/219978119-0eeefea4-f8db-4e5d-aae0-d6211ac091cb.png)